Saint Library

 Angelic Announcement

-An angel appears separately to Anne and Joachim, promising them a daughter to be named Mary who would be blessed above all women.
+An angel appeared separately to Anne and Joachim, promising them a daughter to be named Mary — fulfillment of their long years of prayer.

 c.1st cent.
 BC